HankarM88/British_Airways_Reviews_Sentiment_Analaysis/README.md

 3. Sentiment Analysis:
 Once the reviews are scraped and cleaned, open sentiment analysis run the cells.
 You can edit the notebook to experiemnt the performance of other  machine learning models.
 ## Results
-The pie chart below shows the results of sentimenet analysis of British Airways reviews:
+The pie chart below shows the results of sentimenet analysis of British Airways reviews:<br>
 ![results_pie](images/sentiments.png)
 ## Conclusion
 This project showcases the application of data scraping, sentiment analysis, and AutoML techniques in real-world business scenarios like those faced by British Airways.
 Sentiment analysis helps understand customer opinions, while predictive modeling aids in improving customer engagement by predicting their future actions.